 Hostinger doesn’t skimp on features, except for the cheapest shared hosting plan, which does come with significant limitations.
 For example, you only get one email account, two subdomains, and two databases.
 But on most plans, you get 100 free email addresses, a free SSL certificate, and a free domain name for the first year.

-Hostinger has its own website builder, Zyro, to compete with the likes of Wix and Squarespace.
+Hostinger has its own website builder, Zyro (opens in new tab), to compete with the best website builders (opens in new tab) including Wix (opens in new tab) and Squarespace (opens in new tab).
 It’s a solid website builder too, with over 100 templates, a flexible drag-and-drop editor, support for ecommerce, and useful SEO tools.

 Some of these tools will cost you extra.
 For example, ecommerce plans start at $8.99 a month and rise to $24.99 after your initial period.
 Still, Zyro’s pricing is typically a little lower than more established website builders, and it’s powerful enough to compete.
 We particularly liked its useful SEO and marketing tools.